mjknj18/Hawaii-Climate-Analysis/README.md

 #### Static Routes

 1. How much total precipitation did Hawaii receive during the last twelve months on record?
-2. What are the weather stations collecting climate data?
+2. What weather stations are collecting climate data?
-3. What were the temperatures observed by the most active Hawaii weather station during the last twelve months on record?
+3. For the most active weather station, what is the recorded temperature for each day during the last twelve months on record?

 #### Dynamic Routes

-1. For a given start date, what are the maximum, minimum, and average temperatures for all dates on and beyond that date?
+1. Given a start date, what are the maximum, minimum, and average temperatures for all dates on and beyond that date?
-2. For a given start and end date combination, what are the maximum, minimum, and average temperatures for all dates on and between those dates?
+2. Given a set of start and end date, what are the maximum, minimum, and average temperatures for those dates and all in-between?

 ## Datasets